Assessing the potential impact of Xylella bacteria on UK trees

 - Finding virulence traits in the pathogen strains and resistance traits in the trees.

-- Prunus, oak, and ash trees will be infected with fastidiosa and kept under both good, and drought stressed conditions to monitor the development of symptoms.
-Molecular methods will be used to detect and monitor the bacterium in the tees after the inoculation.
+- Prunus, oak, and ash trees will be infected with X. fastidiosa and kept under both good, and drought stressed conditions to monitor the development of symptoms.
+Molecular methods will be used to detect and monitor the bacterium in the trees after the inoculation.

-- Molecular methods (HPLS-MS and transcriptomics) will be used to understand the differing responses of healthy and infected trees to infection.
+- Molecular methods including high performance liquid chromatography-mass spectrometry (LC-MS) and transcriptomics will be used to understand the differing responses of healthy and infected trees to infection.

 - Using sequencing of RNA to discover the genes involved in the plant defence system to bacterial infection and/or bacterial response to host colonisation.